Gareon Conley: 2019

-In week 1 against the Denver Broncos, Conley made 4 tackles before suffering a neck injury when teammate Johnathan Abram's leg hit him on the top of his helmet.
+In week 1 against the Broncos, Conley made 4 tackles before suffering a neck injury when teammate Johnathan Abram's leg hit him on the top of his helmet.
 Conley had to be taken off the field with a stretcher and as he was being carted off the field, he was able to give a thumbs up.
 He was later hospitalized, but was released from the hospital the same day.

-In week 5 against the Chicago Bears, Conley recorded an interception off Chase Daniel late in the fourth quarter which sealed a 24–21 win.
+In Week 5 against the Chicago Bears, Conley recorded an interception off Chase Daniel late in the fourth quarter which sealed a 24–21 win.

 Houston Texans

-On October 21, 2019, Conley was traded to the Houston Texans in exchange for a third round pick in the 2020 NFL Draft that was originally acquired from the Seattle Seahawks.
+On October 21, 2019, Conley was traded to the Houston Texans in exchange for a third round selection in the 2020 NFL draft that was originally acquired from the Seattle Seahawks in the Jadeveon Clowney trade.

 Conley made his debut with the Texans in week 8 against his former team, the Oakland Raiders.
 In the game, Conley recorded 4 tackles as the Texans won 27–24.

-In the Divisional Round of the playoffs against the Kansas City Chiefs, Conley recorded 5 tackles and sacked quarterback Patrick Mahomes once during the 51–31 loss.
+In the divisional round of the playoffs against the Kansas City Chiefs, Conley recorded 5 tackles and sacked quarterback Patrick Mahomes once during the 51–31 loss.

 On April 29, 2020, the Texans declined the option on Conley's contract, making him a free agent in 2021.
 He was placed on the active/physically unable to perform list at the start of training camp on July 31, 2020.
 He was activated on August 10, 2020.
 He was placed on injured reserve on September 7, 2020.

+DC Defenders

+On December 26, 2023, Conley signed with the DC Defenders of the United Football League (UFL).
+His contract was terminated on June 18, 2024, to allow him to sign with an NFL team.

+Dallas Cowboys

+On June 18, 2024, Conley signed with the Dallas Cowboys.
+On July 28, Conley was released by Dallas, after which he announced his retirement from football.